Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Abstract

 \section{Abstract}

-Model merging combines knowledge from separately fine-tuned models, yet success factors remain poorly understood.
-While recent work treats mergeability as an intrinsic property, we show with an architecture-agnostic framework that it fundamentally depends on both the merging method and the partner tasks.
-Using linear optimization over a set of interpretable pairwise metrics (e.g., gradient $L_2$ distance), we uncover properties correlating with post-merge performance across four merging methods.
-We find substantial variation in success drivers (46.7\% metric overlap; 55.3\% sign agreement), revealing method-specific ``fingerprints".
-Crucially, however, \textit{subspace overlap} and \textit{gradient alignment} metrics consistently emerge as foundational, method-agnostic prerequisites for compatibility.
-These findings provide a diagnostic foundation for understanding mergeability and motivate future fine-tuning strategies that explicitly encourage these properties.
+Model merging combines knowledge from separately fine-tuned models, yet the factors driving its success remain poorly understood.
+While recent work treats mergeability as an intrinsic property of the models, we show with an architecture-agnostic framework that it fundamentally depends on both the merging method and the partner tasks.
+Using L1-regularized linear optimization over a set of interpretable pairwise metrics (e.g., gradient $L_2$ distance), we uncover properties correlating with post-merge normalized accuracy across five merging methods.
+We find that the drivers of merge success vary across architectures and merging methods, overall with only a moderate agreement ($64.0\%$ average top-5 metric overlap; $79.3\%$ sign agreement).
+Crucially, however, \textit{gradient alignment} metrics consistently emerge as the most fundamental signals of mergeability.
+These findings provide a diagnostic foundation for understanding mergeability and motivate future merge-aware fine-tuning strategies.